 • Deli meats due to Listeria risk

-The list of foods you should stay away from while pregnant may seem long, but it boils down to four main guidelines: cook any meats you eat well, wash your produce thoroughly (or try a vinegar rinse), and wait to indulge in deli meats and raw-milk cheeses until after your due date.
+The list of foods you should stay away from while pregnant may seem long, but it boils down to four main guidelines: cook any meats you eat well, wash your produce thoroughly (or try a vinegar rinse ), and wait to indulge in deli meats and raw-milk cheeses until after your due date.
+You can read more about things to avoid during pregnancy on our blog.

 Get the News You Crave with SneakPeek